-Electricity supply will be from Eskom and no new roads will be constructed as an existing access road will be utilised to gain access to the proposed sit.
+Electricity supply source still to be confirmed.
+No new roads will be constructed as an existing access road will be utilised to gain access to the proposed site.

 A tree mast is considered the preferred alternative as it can hold the necessary amount of equipment from various service providers.
 The tree mast will also have a minimum visual impact and blend into the surrounding environment.
-The site is characterised with Bluegum trees and the tree mast will not look out of place.
+The location selected for the mast is adjacent to tall pine trees located on the property.